yxtay/Senior-DE-Tech-Challenge/1_data_pipelines/README.md

 Usually, the data should have a suitable datetime partition or in the path name to allow idempotent behaviour.
 In this task, my pipeline is always reading from the same data source to simulate the data being available.
 I have added the ds and ts columns into the data as part of the pipeline to simulate the data partitions.

-In general, I would have preferred to run the task in an environment isolated from airflow, such as using virtual environment, DockerOperator or KubernetesOperator.
-However, given the time constraint, I have opted to provide a minimum workable solution here sharing environment with airflow.

 ### Clean up